Boo'd Up

-"Boo'd Up" is the debut commercial single by English singer Ella Mai from her third extended play, Ready.
+"Boo'd Up" is the sleeper hit and debut commercial single by English singer Ella Mai from her third extended play, Ready (2017), and as the eighth single from her debut studio album Ella Mai (2018).
 Serving as the lead single for the EP, the song peaked at number five on the Billboard Hot 100 in the United States.
 It was a minor hit in her native UK, peaking at 52 whilst peaking within the top 50 in Australia and Canada.
 A remix featuring Nicki Minaj and Quavo peaked at number 8 in New Zealand.
 The song was written by Mai, Joelle James, Dijon "Mustard" McFarlane and Larrance Dopson of 1500 or Nothin', and produced by the latter two.
 It was nominated for Song of the Year and won Best R&B Song at the 61st Annual Grammy Awards.

 Background and release

-American songwriter Joelle James first wrote "Boo'd Up" in 2014 originally for herself.
+American singer-songwriter Joelle James first wrote "Boo'd Up" in 2014 originally for herself.
 She later looked for an artist to give the song to, eventually giving it to Ella Mai after feeling that "synergy of it would be perfect for her."

 Mai originally released the song in February 2017 as part of the Ready EP.
 "Boo'd Up" rose in popularity on social media as well as in nightclubs over the next few months, notably in the Bay Area and later in Dallas, Texas.
 After Mai served as the opening act on Kehlani's tour, her music reached a bigger audience and the song grew on radio airplay in the spring of 2018.
 The song became her first top 10 song in the US in the following month, deeming it her "breakthrough hit".
 Rolling Stone wrote that the single is "one of the biggest singles by a breakout female R&B singer in the past 10 years."

-In support of the song and its commercial success, Mai announced a concert tour titled the Boo'd Up Tour in the US during the month of August.
+In support of the song and its commercial success, Mai announced a US concert tour titled after the song, during the month of August.

+Critical reception

 In December 2018, Billboard magazine ranked "Boo'd Up" as the third best song of the year.
+Rolling Stone listed "Boo'd Up" among the 100 best R&B songs of the 21st century, commenting that "it has a piano refrain reminiscent of Stevie Wonder’s “These Three Words.”
+But it also sounds wholly contemporary.
+Mai settles into the music with a warm and inviting voice and treats romance as a source of domesticated bliss.
+As she rhapsodizes about her partner, she confirms that yes, zoomers need love, too."